Neurojedi/Machine-Learning-Zero2Hero/README.md

 # Machine-Learning-Zero2Hero

+## 👋 Introduction

-Welcome to my Machine Learning Hero-to-Zero 👋.
+Welcome to my Machine Learning Hero-to-Zero.
 In this repository, you will find Jupyter notebooks which introduces machine learning algorithms by combining mathematical aspects behind the algorithms and practices.
 I am planning to publish around 40 educative notebooks in this repository.

  ## 🔥 Next Content: